DevExpress-Examples/out-of-maintenance-WinForms-Dashboard-How-to-Highlight-Data-in-the-Scatter-Chart-Dashboard-Item/readme.md

 The following example illustrates how to to use conditional formatting and the Constant Line custom property to highlight data in a Scatter Chart.

-The Expression format rule colors the scatter chart's product categories with the biggest discount green and a Constant line separates the sector with the biggest discount:
+The expression format rule colors the biggest discount in the scatter chart's product categories green and a Constant line is drawn to separate the sector with the biggest discount:

 ![](/images/scatter-chart-with-applied-format-rule.png)